erons/Customer-Data-Mgmt/README.md

 # Technical Demo: Customer Data Management
-> The management platform for DBG's new API strategy

 The target was to explore the flexibility and utility of the Vue.js Framework for Frontend application development, to see if it was a valid alternative to established options like Angular.js and React.js.
 As well as it's usability with a back end solution, for which we chose the SLIM framework - mainly for it's supposed ease of use as a micro php framework to enable quick development of Rest API.